Natalie Baillargeon B.A.

 Natalie Baillargeon

-Natalie Baillargeon works with the Government Relations team, supporting Woodwell Climate’s policy analysis and government relations.
-She manages and contributes to various projects, including identifying opportunities for climate policy in the 2023 Farm Bill, improving climate resilience in the National Flood Insurance Program, and accounting for permafrost emissions in global carbon budgets.
+I work with the Government Relations team, supporting Woodwell Climate’s policy analysis and government relations.
+I manage and contribute to various projects, including identifying opportunities for climate policy in the Farm Bill, improving climate resilience in the National Flood Insurance Program, and accounting for permafrost emissions in global carbon budgets.

-Baillargeon first joined Woodwell Climate in 2018 as a Polaris Project student, where she studied the impacts of tundra wildfires on vegetation and nutrient cycling in the Yukon-Kuskokwim Delta, Alaska.
-In 2019, she returned to support new students and continue her research, and went on to publish her findings and complete a meta-analysis on warming experiments across the Arctic tundra.
+I first joined Woodwell Climate in 2018 as a Polaris Project student, where I studied the impacts of tundra wildfires on vegetation and nutrient cycling in the Yukon-Kuskokwim Delta, Alaska.
+In 2019, I returned to support new students, continue my research, and went on to publish my findings and other ecological Arctic research.
+As a Policy Analyst, I bridge my expertise and interest in ecology with a drive to improve climate policy.